Michele Tafoya

-Michele Tafoya (born 1964/1965) is an American sports broadcaster and advisor.
-From 2011 to 2022, she was a reporter for NBC Sports, primarily as a sideline reporter for NBC Sunday Night Football.
-She currently works as a political advisor and makes television appearances on talk shows discussing the state of American politics and culture.
+Michele Tafoya (born December 17, 1964) is an American reporter and retired sports broadcaster for CBS, ABC, ESPN, and NBC.
+Most notably, from 2011 to 2022, she worked primarily as a sideline reporter for NBC Sunday Night Football.
+Over the course of her career, she covered the National Football League, the Olympics, and professional basketball.

+Since Tafoya's departure from sportscasting, she has worked as a conservative political consultant and makes television appearances to discuss the state of American politics and culture.

 Early life

 Tafoya is the daughter of Wilma (née Conley) and Orlando Tafoya.
 She is of Hispanic descent.
 She has one brother and three sisters.
 She attended Mira Costa High School in Manhattan Beach, California.
 She received a Bachelor of Arts degree in mass communications from the University of California, Berkeley in 1988, and a master's degree in business administration from the University of Southern California in 1991.

 Career

 Tafoya worked as a host and reporter for KFAN-AM in Minneapolis, primarily for Minnesota Vikings and University of Minnesota women's basketball broadcasts.
 She worked for WAQS (now WFNZ) in Charlotte, where she went by the name Mickey Conley.
 Conley is her mother's maiden name.

 Tafoya also worked for the Midwest Sports Channel, serving as a Minnesota Timberwolves host and sideline reporter, as well as a play-by-play commentator for women's Big Ten basketball and volleyball.
 Tafoya then spent three years at WCCO-TV in Minneapolis as a sports anchor and reporter.